core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

   * It MUST use the same Token value of the original unicast request sent to the proxy.
 This explicitly relates the present Early Stop Request to the original unicast request.

   * It MUST include the Multicast-Timeout Option, specifying 0 as option value.
+As per {{Section 3.2 of RFC7252}}, the option value 0 is represented with an empty option value (a zero-length sequence of bytes).
 This explicitly indicates the client's wish to stop receiving further responses to the original unicast request.

   * It MUST NOT include any of the following: the Proxy-Uri Option or the Proxy-Cri Option; the Proxy-Scheme Option or the Proxy-Scheme-Number Option, together with the Uri-* options.
 This explicitly indicates the proxy to not forward the Early Stop Request.